KEYU (TV): Newscasts

 From 2005 until May 2008, Equity Broadcasting produced Spanish-language newscasts for KEYU, titled Noticias Univision Amarillo.
-The twice-nightly newscasts – which aired at 5 and 10 p.m. each weeknight – consisted of a single broadcast that was repeated later in the evening.
+The twice-nightly newscasts—which aired at 5 and 10 p.m. each weeknight—consisted of a single broadcast that was repeated later in the evening.
 While KEYU maintained its own locally based full-time reporters and photographers at its Amarillo facility, most of the newscast segments were produced out of studios located at Equity's headquarters in Little Rock, which served as a production hub for local newscasts aired by the group's Univision-affiliated stations.
 As with Equity's Univision newscasts elsewhere, the program consisted of nine minutes of local news and weather segments, accompanied by pre-recorded national and international news and sports segments produced for inclusion in all of the broadcasts.
 As a result of corporate cutbacks spurred by the company's financial issues, Equity discontinued the newscasts it produced for all six of its Univision affiliates (including KEYU) on June 6, 2008.

 After becoming a sister station to KFDA-TV, KEYU restored full-scale news programming to its schedule in September 2009; the station assumed production responsibilities for its newscasts, launching weeknight-only newscasts at 5 and 10 p.m. produced at the Broadway Drive studios.

+KEYU began airing a statewide morning newscast, Noticias Telemundo Texas, on October 10, 2022.
+The program was presented from KXTX-TV in Fort Worth.
+On November 1, 2024, Noticias Telemundo Texas was discontinued.